A BRIEF HISTORY OF BURY ST EDMUNDS

 BURY ST EDMUNDS 1500-1800

 In 1538 a man named John Leland who visited Bury St Edmunds said: 'A man who saw the abbey would say it was a city, so many gates, so many towers and a most stately church'.
 However the abbey was closed by Henry VIII in 1539.
-The buildings were then 'cannibalised' by the townspeople.
+The buildings were then 'cannibalized' by the townspeople.
 The hospitals in Bury St Edmunds were also closed.
 The Reformation meant the end of the veneration of saintís relics and of pilgrimages.

 On the other hand Bury St Edmunds was now free of the Abbot's control.
 In 1606 Bury was given a charter (a document granting the townspeople certain rights).
-From that time onwards Bury St Edmunds had its own local government.
+From that time onward Bury St Edmunds had its own local government.

 In 1550 King Edward VI founded a grammar school in Bury St Edmunds.
 However During the reign of Mary (1553-1558) 17 Protestants were martyred in Bury.
 Then In 1608 Bury suffered a severe fire, which destroyed 160 houses.
 (It was supposedly due to a servantís negligence).
 However they were soon rebuilt.